mliew21396/remote-work-u2/README.md

 #Unit 2: Ruby

-In this unit, you will go into more depth into Ruby and really start problem solving.
+In this unit, you will go in to more depth with Ruby and really start problem solving.
 You will have to create some of your own basic tests.

 ### [Week 4: Ruby Algorithms](week-4/README.md)
 ### [Week 5: Ruby Classes](week-5/README.md)